Cleaning & Disinfecting FAQ

 Cleaning supply stations with disinfectant materials (wipes and spray) are available in classrooms and most common areas.
 RTCC and/or building managers are helping maintain disinfectant supplies, as supplies allow.

-At the beginning of the Fall 2020 semester, each returning student and employee received a starter supply kit with launderable face masks, disinfectant spray, hand sanitizer and safety information.
-Students and employees can obtain replacement kits at Cary Street Gym, Hunton Student Center, Larrick Student Center and University Commons, while supplies last.
+Students and employees can obtain replacement supply kits at Cary Street Gym, Hunton Student Center, Larrick Student Center and University Commons, while supplies last.
 Replacement supplies can also be obtained in vending machines located throughout campus.

 Q: Who do I notify if a hand sanitizer station or disinfectant station needs to be replenished?